adildsw/safedun-server/README.md

 <img align='center' src='https://github.com/adildsw/safedun-server/blob/master/assets/logo.png' />

 <b>safedun-server</b> is a responsive web application for server-side image scrambling.
-Built with a very specific purpose of maintaining image privacy over web sharing, safedun-server can be hosted on the local network server, facilitating image scrambling directly to other devices on the network.
-Additionally, safedun-server can be hosted on any custom server/port.
+Built with a very specific purpose of maintaining image privacy over web sharing, safedun-server can be hosted on the local network server, facilitating image scrambling directly to other devices on the network. safedun-server is made using a responsive, mobile-first web framework, making it platform-independent and usable over most mobile devices and computers alike.

 ## Getting Started
 The following instructions will help you get safedun-server up and running in your preferred server/port.
 Before proceeding to the installation, make sure that your system contains all the prerequisites.

-### Prerequisites
+## Prerequisites
 safedun-server is built on Python and uses external libraries like numpy, opencv and flask.
 Follow the instructions below to setup your system.

 #### 1. Install Python 3.6+ ([Anaconda](https://www.anaconda.com/download/) distribution recommended)